-I have worked with the Mayor's office to cosponsor an item that will legalize and regulate short term rentals in Berkeley.
-The proposed language is available here.
+In 2015, I worked with the former Mayor’s office to cosponsor an item legalizing and regulating short-term rentals in Berkeley.
+Information and regulations are available here.

 Please look at the following FAQ's regarding this proposal:

 Why are you regulating short-term rentals in the first place?

 Short-term rentals were previously illegal in Berkeley (prohibited by the Bed and Breakfast Ordinance).
 The current legislation allows responsible hosts to rent out units legally while providing the City with revenue and protecting the long-term housing supply.